synfonaut/Open-Directory/README.md

  - bulk mode breaks tx as id model. also probably breaks querying...how to fix?
  - need steady action (2) and category_id (3) / could also be txid (1)

+### generic
+* shouldn't be able to add entries under root
+* should be able to add categories under root
 * disappear and rerender money button (otherwise people might accidentally post wrong content)
 * edit/delete category
 * edit/delete item